Showing posts with label basketball. Show all posts

 The league began in New York City in 1946, as the Basketball Association of America (BAA).
 It adopted the name National Basketball Association (NBA) at the start of the 1949–50 season when it absorbed the National Basketball League (NBL).

-At some point we will have posted about all the NBA teams' name origins.
+At some point, we will have posted about all the NBA teams' name origins.
 Some of them are fairly obvious; some are not.
-But an interesting side note is the now defunct basketball teams and their name origins.
+But an interesting side note is the now-defunct basketball teams and their name origins.
+There have been 15 defunct NBA franchises.

 One of those defunct teams and names is the Providence Steamrollers.
 They were a BAA team based in Providence, Rhode Island.
 They were one of the original eleven Basketball Association of America teams, and they posted an all-time record of 46–122 (.274) before folding after three seasons.

-During the 1947–48 season, the Steamrollers' coach Nat Hickey activated himself as a player for one game two days before his 46th birthday, setting a still-standing record as the oldest player in NBA history.
+During the 1947–48 season, the Steamrollers' coach, Nat Hickey, activated himself as a player for one game two days before his 46th birthday, setting a still-standing record as the oldest player in NBA history.

 The team took its name from the NFL franchise that was also called the Providence Steamrollers.
 They won the NFL championship in 1928 and are the last NFL champion to no longer be in the league.
-The Providence Steam Roller (also referred to as the Providence Steam Rollers, the Providence Steamroller and the Providence Steamrollers) were a football team from 1925 to 1931.
+The Providence Steam Roller (also referred to as the Providence Steam Rollers, the Providence Steamroller and the Providence Steamrollers) was a football team from 1925 to 1931.
 Providence was the first New England team to win an NFL championship.
 Most of their home games were played in the small 10,000-seat stadium that was built for bicycle races called the Cycledrome.

-The Providence team was established in 1916 by two staffers at the Providence Journal - sports-editor Charles Coppen and part-time sports-writer Pearce Johnson.
-During halftime of one game, Charles Coppen heard a spectator remark that the opposing Providence team was "getting steam-rolled."
+The Providence team was established in 1916 by two staffers at the Providence Journal - sports editor Charles Coppen and part-time sports writer Pearce Johnson.
+During halftime of one game, Charles Coppen heard a spectator remark that the opposing Providence team was "getting steamrolled."
 He liked that remark so much that he named his team the Steam Roller.

 As of this writing, the Steamrollers remain the last professional sports franchise from one of the Big Four leagues to be based in Rhode Island.